Get Your Best Mortgage Deal... FOR FREE!

 Add a header to begin generating the table of contents

-As a shared ownership homeowner, you may be considering increasing your share or seeking a better deal on your loan.
+As a shared ownership homeowner, exploring remortgage options can help you increase your property stake or secure a more favourable mortgage deal.
 This guide will help you navigate the complexities of shared ownership remortgages.

-Before embarking on the journey, it’s vital to understand how to remortgage.
+Before starting your shared ownership remortgage process, it’s crucial to grasp the basics and benefits of remortgaging your part-owned property.
 In the case of a shared ownership property, remortgaging involves replacing the current mortgage with a new one.
 The property initially purchased through a government mortgage scheme like the help to buy shared ownership scheme, is owned partially by you and partially by a housing association.

-The remortgage allows you to increase your shares in the property.
+The shared ownership remortgage process enables you to increase your shares, potentially owning the property outright through strategic staircasing.
 Potentially, you can increase it up to 100%, until you own the property outright.
 This process is known as shared ownership staircasing.

 Shared Ownership Staircasing